Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 Watch out for Vetericyn!

-Lately, I have noticed emails and comments on this blog singing the praises of vetericyn in combating MRSA infections or other staph infections of the skin.
+Lately, I have noticed emails and comments from readers singing the praises of Vetericyn in combating MRSA and other staph infections of the skin.

 Vetericyn is a family of animal wound and skincare products.
-The FDA approved form of vetericyn for humans is called Puracyn Plus.
+The FDA-approved form for humans is called Puracyn Plus.

 Hi Sarah,